SASE-Drexel/mentorship-2024/_collections/_mentors/2023-10-20-Tommy-Bounchanavong.md

 ### About

-I like video games (multiplayer and single-player) like CS2 and I listen to music a lot (would like to learn guitar at some point).
-Im also interested in chasing the bag and getting rich.
+I am a gamer and sometimes athlete (I wanna get out more).
+I am not usually serious but I think I can do it if needed.
+I want to meet more people and get out of my comfort zone.

 ### Why Do I Want To Be a SASE Mentor?

+I would like to be a SASE mentor in order to become more involved in the community as well as potentially help someone out.
+I've also been wanting to get out of my comfort zone and think this would be a great opportunity.

+### Career Goals

 Currently would like to secure a job with a large financial or software company.
 Then move upwards to build capital to create a business venture with.

-### Career Goals

-I would like to be a SASE mentor in order to become more involved in the community as well as potentially help someone out.
-I've also been wanting to get out of my comfort zone and think this would be a great opportunity.

 ### Co-ops